Tyler-Jacobson/api_sandbox_challenge/README.md

 All of the code for these data generators and parsers can be found in lib/api_sandbox_challenge/data_generators/, and the central generator function can be found at lib/api_sandbox_challenge/data_generators/global_generators generate_values/8

-In addition to the above, changes were naturally made to the data flow through router -> controllers -> context / view
+In addition to the above, changes were naturally made to the data flow through router -> controllers -> views / context(named 'Management')

 ## Notes

-I started learning this stuff just over a week ago.
+I started learning Elixir just over a week ago.
 I think what you guys are doing is super cool, and I really want to work with you.
 Try go easy on me :)